vincentchachere/Post-Installation-and-Configuration/README.md

 # osTicket - Post-Install Configuration

-This lab focuses on the post-installation configuration of the osTicket help desk system, including setting up roles, departments, teams, agents, users, and Service Level Agreements (SLAs) in a Microsoft Azure virtualized environment.
+This lab guides users through the post-installation configuration of the osTicket help desk system within a Microsoft Azure virtualized environment.
+Participants will configure roles, departments, teams, agents, users, and Service Level Agreements (SLAs) to tailor the system for efficient help desk management.

 ## Environments and Technologies Used